Jopyth/MMM-Remote-Control/README.md

 ### Quick install

-If you followed the default installation instructions for the [Magic Mirror²](https://github.com/MichMich/MagicMirror) project, you should be able to use the automatic installer.
+If you followed the default installation instructions for the [MagicMirror²](https://github.com/MichMich/MagicMirror) project, you should be able to use the automatic installer.
 The following command will download the installer and execute it:
 ```bash
 bash -c "$(curl -s https://raw.githubusercontent.com/Jopyth/MMM-Remote-Control/master/installer.sh)"